-The school will also not administer aspirin unless prescribe with written consent from parents/carers.
+The school will also not administer aspirin unless prescribed with written consent from parents/carers.

-If parents/carers have forgotten to administer non-prescription medication that is required before school, Parents/carers must contact the school and each case will be considered on an individual basis.
+If parents/carers have forgotten to administer non-prescription medication that is required before school, parents/carers must contact the school, and each case will be considered on an individual basis.

-Longer term prescribed and non-prescribed medication requests must be made on an individual basis and must and be accompanied by 'Parental consent to administer medication.
+Longer term prescribed and non-prescribed medication requests must be made on an individual basis and must and be accompanied by 'Request for School to administer medication'.
+This form can be found on the school website, under Policies and Documents.

-Medication ie coughs sweets or lozenges, will not be administered by the school.
+Medication i.e. coughs sweets or lozenges will not be administered by the school.

-Sunscreen is not a medicine and students should self-administer as required.
+Sunscreen is not a medicine, and students should self-administer as required.